dcdpr/did-btcr2/chapters/Index.md

 result of applying the patch MUST be a conformant DID document according to the [DID core v1.1](https://www.w3.org/TR/did-1.1/) specification.
 * targetVersionId - The versionId of the DID document after the patch has been applied.
-When constructing an BTCR2 Update to a DID document with a specific versionId, the targetVersionId MUST be one more than this versionId.
+The targetVersionId MUST be one more than the versionId of the DID document being updated.
 * sourceHash - A base64 encoded SHA256 hash of the canonicalized DID
 document that the patch MUST be applied to.
 The DID document MUST be canonicalized using the [JSON Canonicalization